 Winterville, the Christmas market in London brought to you by the guys from Field Day and Street Feast, returns to London on November 23, 2017 with a new site on Clapham Common.

 Winterville first popped-up in east London’s Victoria Park back in 2014, came back much-improved in 2015 before taking a break last year.
 But this year, the trendy alternative to Winter Wonderland is giving their wintery world another whirl, this time on south London’s Clapham Common.

 This year, there’ll be a ‘huge’ outdoor ice rink as well as a roller disco, a giant ferris wheel to take in the view, and a fairground full of exciting rides.

-On the culinary side, Street Feast have curated an outstanding line-up of 17 street food providers, including kebabs and cocktails from the Babek Brothers, fried chicken from Mother Clucker and Caribbean flavours from White Men Can’t Jerk, chocolate naughtiness from Love Churros and more besides.
+On the culinary side, Street Feast have curated an outstanding street food market, including kebabs and cocktails from the Babek Brothers, fried chicken from Mother Clucker and Caribbean flavours from White Men Can’t Jerk, chocolate naughtiness from Love Churros and more besides.
 The centerpiece pub, Bar Humbug, will be hosting a series of raucous nights, from a George Michael special to a gospel karaoke party.